-The government has promised to hold a referendum on legalising the personal use of cannabis at the 2020 election.
-This is a once-in-a-generation opportunity to change NZ's approach to the illegal drug Kiwis use most.
+The government has promised to hold a referendum on legalising the adult use of cannabis at the 2020 election.
+This is a once in a lifetime opportunity to change NZ's approach to the illegal drug Kiwis use most.

 Legalising cannabis is the right way to go